awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

-# \.NET Code Samples<a name="CodeSamples.DotNet"></a>
+# \.NET Code Examples<a name="CodeSamples.DotNet"></a>

 **Topics**
 + [\.NET: Setting Your AWS Credentials](#CodeSamples.DotNet.Credentials)
 + [\.NET: Setting the AWS Region and Endpoint](#CodeSamples.DotNet.RegionAndEndpoint)

 This Developer Guide contains \.NET code snippets and ready\-to\-run programs\.
-You can find these code samples in the following sections:
+You can find these code examples in the following sections:
 + [Working with Items in DynamoDB](WorkingWithItems.md)
 + [Working with Tables in DynamoDB](WorkingWithTables.md)
 + [Working with Queries](Query.md)